SuDa2103/first-bolt-app/README.md

-# Slack Plugin
+# SlackBot

-A slack app to send scheduled messages from a database
+A slack app to send scheduled messages from a database using JS framework Bolt